 CINCINATTI, Ohio (AP) — Cincinnati’s police chief is leading an effort to fight crime with technology.

-The Enquirer reports (http://cin.ci/2p08BUf) that Eliot Isaac has sought to expand the force’s technology efforts since becoming chief in 2015.
-Isaac’s three-point plan includes new gun violence technology, body cameras and a witness advocacy program.
-The department aims to curb violent crime and increase community engagement with their overhaul.
+The Enquirer reports (http://cin.ci/2p08BUf) that Eliot Isaac has sought to expand the force’s technology efforts since becoming chief in Dec.
+2015.
+Isaac’s three-point plan targets violent crime and increasing community engagement.

 The city’s police department will adopt a program called ShotSpotter this summer to combat gun violence.
-ShotSpotter technology uses sonar sensors to detect when shots are fired and notify dispatchers.
-Officials hope police can respond to high-crime areas quicker with the new street technology.
+ShotSpotter technology uses sonar sensors to detect when shots are fired and then notify dispatchers.

-The police department ushered in a witness advocacy program called Cincinnati Citizens Respect Our Witnesses.
-Isaac said the program allows the department to advocate on behalf of witnesses.
+The police department has increased community engagement with a witness advocacy program called Cincinnati Citizens Respect Our Witnesses.

 Information from: The Cincinnati Enquirer, http://www.enquirer.com